JavierStark/JavierStark/README.md

 📖 Current readings:

-* Domain-Driven Design: Tackling Complexity in the Heart of Software; Eric Evans. ⭐️ 🚀️
+* Domain-Driven Design: Tackling Complexity in the Heart of Software; Eric Evans

 📕 Previous readings: